RPA in Logistics | Logistics Process Automation

 Multi-carrier shipping hub for Indonesian eCommerce

-RaftLabs builds robotic process automation systems for logistics businesses -- automating shipment booking, real-time tracking status updates, carrier invoice reconciliation, customs documentation generation, and delivery exception workflows.
-Logistics RPA connects TMS, WMS, ERP, and carrier APIs so data flows automatically without manual re-entry between systems.
-Most logistics RPA projects deliver in 6--12 weeks at a fixed cost.
+RaftLabs builds robotic process automation for logistics operators, automating shipment booking, real-time tracking sync, carrier invoice reconciliation, customs documentation, and delivery exception workflows.
+Logistics RPA connects TMS, WMS, ERP, and carrier APIs so data flows without manual re-entry between systems.
+A first automated workflow launches in 6 to 12 weeks at a fixed cost, then expands across more carriers and processes.

 Trusted by